-While talking about money and death doesn't exactly go hand in hand with the holidays, having an open conversation about these things now can help ensure financial legacies are carried out as intended.
-Where estate tax thresholds will be at this time next year, let alone at the time of one's death, is anybody's guess.
 The IRS allows a lifetime tax exemption on gifts and estates, up to a certain limit, which is adjusted yearly to keep pace with inflation.
-If you are worried that you may have significant enough assets for the estate tax to be imposed, consider gifting money before passing.
-In 2022, you can give \$16,000 (\$32,000 per couple) to as many individuals as you want without the need to report the gift to the IRS.
-Keep in mind, the limits only apply to individuals.
-If you and your spouse are gifting money to a married couple, that total becomes \$64,000.
+If you are worried that you may have significant enough assets for the estate tax to be imposed, consider gifting money to loved ones.
+In 2023, you can gift \$17,000 (\$34,000 per couple) to as many individuals as you want without the need to report the gift to the IRS.